LaborBerlin/score-assemblies/README.md

 ## Usage
-First, prepare a data folder, which must contain subfolders `assemblies/` containing the assemblies and `references/` containing reference genomes to which the assemblies will be compared.
+First, prepare a data folder, which must contain subfolders `assemblies/` containing the assemblies and, optionally, `references/` and `references-protein/`, which containin reference genomes and their proteins with which the assemblies and predicted proteins will be compared.
 For example:
 ```
 .